ChaiUrs/tweeter/README.md

 - Navigation bar
   - fixed to top
-  - contains a logo and compose button => which:
+  - contains a logo and compose button, which:
      - Toggles display of inline compose box
      - Auto-focuses the textarea in the compose box